-Small to medium-sized rivers located in Yellowstone Park.
-They are largely spring fed and flow together to form the Madison.
+Small to medium-sized rivers are located in Yellowstone Park.
+They are largely spring-fed and flow together to form the Madison.
 Influenced by geysers and hot springs, they fish well with dry flies early and late in the season.

 The home of the “gulpers” – rainbows and browns that cruise the surface gobbling mayflies on summer mornings.
 You can use float tubes and canoes here for a stealthy approach.
 It is common to fish Hebgen with dries until midday, then go to a river for a different experience in the afternoon.

-One of the best and most famous fly fishing lake in Idaho and home to the state record brookie.
-Primarily a Yellowstone Cutthroat fishery, you can also fish for big brookies in the fall and rainbow-cutthroat hybrids up to 6-7 lbs. on sinking lines or with dry-dropper rigs.
+One of the best and most famous fly fishing lakes in Idaho and home to the state record brookie.
+Primarily a Yellowstone cutthroat fishery, you can also fish for big brookies in the fall and rainbow-cutthroat hybrids up to 6-7 lbs. on sinking lines or with dry-dropper rigs.